 Demorest was founded in 1889 as a private endeavor of the Demorest Home, Mining & Improvement Company.
 It is named for William Jennings Demorest, an internationally known alcohol prohibition leader.
 A church bell honors his name and lifetime achievements.
 The city became a public entity in 1917.

-Proudly, Demorest is home to Georgia's longest running Fourth of July Festival and parade, Piedmont College, the Johnny Mize Athletic Center and Museum, the Mason-Scharfenstein Museum of Art, the Arrendale Amphitheatre, and the Swanson Center for the Performing Arts.
+Proudly, Demorest is home to one of Georgia's longest-running Fourth of July festivals and parades, Piedmont College, the Johnny Mize Athletic Center and Museum, the Mason-Scharfenstein Museum of Art, the Arrendale Amphitheatre, and the Swanson Center for the Performing Arts.

 Visitor Information Center